 So it's a very - I think it's - I've been able to see it from very high up, from a window up on the 34th floor on the east side of the ground zero site and now, from 10 stories up on the other side.
 It's a very impressive design and should introduce a very quiet park to this part of the city.

 CORNISH: And I have to ask, Robert, you're actually from New York.
 I mean, what do these acres mean to you?
 What is it like for you to see this now?

 SIEGEL: You know, I'm a native New Yorker who grew up looking downtown from 14th Street over the skyline of Lower Manhattan.
 We moved out just as these towers were going up.
 So I can't say they were a part of my youth but, you know, it was a very unloved site when it was first built.
 I think people felt the only virtue of the World Trade Center towers was, they were big.

 I don't think anybody thought of them the way New Yorkers think of the Empire State Building or the Chrysler building or, from an older time, the Woolworth building.
 In 1993, in February, when there was an attempt to bomb....

-SIEGEL: Well, that moment I think they became much more loved.
-Right now I can see the pipers on their way.
+SIEGEL: Well, that moment, I think, they became much more loved.
+Right now, I can see the pipers on their way.
 We should hear them soon.
-Drummers and pipers from the police department and the fire department and the port authority police department.
+Drummers and pipers from the police department and the fire department and the Port Authority police department are marching...

-SIEGEL: This is the flag that went into space.
+SIEGEL: This is a flag that went into space.
 It went on the space shuttle Endeavor.

-All of the people who were in authority in those days in New York City, New York state, and New Jersey, and with the United States, are here and are gathered in what is a, not just a completely non-partisan event, it's also an entirely secular event, I might add.
-You will not hear a as far as we know, we'll not hear any prayer invocation or benediction in this event.
+All of the people who were in authority in those days in New York City, New York state and New Jersey - and the United States - are here and are gathered in what is a - not just a completely nonpartisan event; it's also an entirely secular event, I might add.
+You will not hear a - as far as we know, we'll not hear any prayer invocation or benediction in this event.

 CORNISH: Nor will you hear any speeches from any of these politicians who are on stage today.